-The highlight of each pre-dinner gathering in the lounge (and just about everybody comes) is the hostess' quite-comprehensive port talks, offering lively historic renderings of each island along with insightful tips on attractions, off-beat shops and cafes.
+The highlight of each pre-dinner gathering in the lounge (and just about everybody comes) is the cruise director's port talk, offering lively historic renderings of each port, in addition to insightful tips on attractions, offbeat shops and cafes.

-Otherwise, entertainment is not the ship's strongest point.
-One of the pluses of a small-ship experience like Windstar is the lack of planned activities - no bingo, no art auctions, no incessant ship-wide announcements.
-Socializing is a big attraction; our ship was friendly and there's was always someone asking you to join them for breakfast, lunch, dinner, drinks, etc. The conversation was consistently lively.
+One of the pluses of a small-ship experience is the lack of planned activities -- no bingo, no art auctions, no incessant shipwide announcements.
+Socializing is a big attraction; our shipmates were friendly, and someone was always asking us to join them for breakfast, lunch, dinner, drinks, etc. The conversation was consistently lively.

-The postage-stamp casino, consisting of two blackjack tables and a few much-underused slot machines, drew a regular group of aficionados.
-The ship also spent several evenings in port, which allowed passengers to explore nightlife in port.
+The small casino, consisting of two blackjack tables and a few underused slot machines, drew a regular group of aficionados.
+The ship also spent a couple of evenings in port, which allowed passengers to have dinner ashore.

 On each cruise, the captain hosts a reception, and, while Champagne is the standard drink, bartenders were happy to take individual requests -- a nice touch not typically found on bigger ships.